John von Neumann: Preferred problem-solving techniques

 Although he was commonly described as an analyst, he once classified himself an algebraist, and his style often displayed a mix of algebraic technique and set-theoretical intuition.
 He loved obsessive detail and had no issues with excess repetition or overly explicit notation.
 An example of this was a paper of his on rings of operators, where he extended the normal functional notation, $\phi (x)$ to $\phi ((x))$.
 However, this process ended up being repeated several times, where the final result were equations such as $(\psi((((a)))))^2 = \phi((((a))))$.
-The 1936 paper became known to students as "von Neumann's onion" because the equations 'needed to be peeled before they could be digested'.
-Overall, although his writings were clear and powerful, they were not clean, or elegant.
-Von Neumann always saw the bigger picture and the trees never concealed the forest for him.
-Although powerful technically, his primary concern seemed to be more with the clear and viable formation of fundamental issues and questions of science rather than just the solution of mathematical puzzles.
+The 1936 paper became known to students as "von Neumann's onion" because the equations "needed to be peeled before they could be digested".
+Overall, although his writings were clear and powerful, they were not clean or elegant.
+Although powerful technically, his primary concern was more with the clear and viable formation of fundamental issues and questions of science rather than just the solution of mathematical puzzles.

-At times he could be ignorant of the standard mathematical literature.
-It would at times be easier for him to rederive basic information he needed rather than chase references.
-He did not 'write down' to a specific audience, but rather he wrote it exactly as he saw it.
-Although he did spend time preparing for lectures, often it was just before he was about to present them, and he rarely used notes, instead jotting down points of what he would discuss and how long he would spend on it.

-After World War II began, he increasingly became extremely busy with a multitude of both academic and military commitments.
-He already had a bad habit of not writing up talks or publishing results he found, which only worsened.
-Another factor was that he did not find it easy to discuss a topic formally in writing to others unless it was already mature in his mind.
-If it was, he could talk freely and without hesitation, but if it was not, he would, in his own words, "develop the worst traits of pedantism and inefficiency".